fastlane/fastlane/Deliverfile.md

 The english name of the secondary category you want to set

 ##### automatic_release
 Should the app be released to all users once Apple approves it?
-If set to no, you'll have to manually release the update once it got approved.
+If set to `false`, you'll have to manually release the update once it got approved.

 ##### app_review_information
 Contact information for the app review team.
 Available options: `first_name`, `last_name`, `phone_number`, `email_address`, `demo_user`, `demo_password`, `notes`.
 Check out the [example](#example-deliverfile).